J-Mels/CodeReviews.Console.CodingTracker/README.md

 - I became more comfortable using the debugger to identify the source of errors and application logic issues.

 # Areas to Improve
-- Although I gave my application some structure by separating functionality into different classes,
+- Although I gave my application some structure by separating functionality into different classes, I would like to explore other features of OOP that can lend even more structure to my application.

-- In line with the previous point, I think I could have offloaded some functionality in many of my methods into smaller, more reusable methods to better adhere to DRY and the "single responsibility" rule.
+- I could have offloaded some functionality in many of my methods into smaller, more reusable methods to better adhere to DRY and the "single responsibility" rule.

 - I should probably use more descriptive comments throughout my code to give new users an overview of the application at first glance and help explain complicated functionality in plain English.